readium/r2-streamer-js/README.md

 There is no [github.io](https://readium.github.io/r2-streamer-js) site for this project (no [gh-pages](https://github.com/readium/r2-streamer-js/tree/gh-pages) branch).

 Wiki documentation is not used, instead there are Markdown files inside the repository ([docs](https://github.com/readium/r2-streamer-js/tree/develop/docs) folder).

-Note that there are currently no API docs for the source code.

 ## NPM package